mongodb/specifications/source/crud/crud.rst

 Changes
 =======

+* 2018-02-28: Deprecate maxScan query option.
-* 2018-02-06: Note that batchSize in FindOptions and AggregateOptions should also apply to getMore.
+ 2018-02-06: Note that batchSize in FindOptions and AggregateOptions should also apply to getMore.
 * 2018-01-26: Only send bypassDocumentValidation option if it's true, don't send false.
 * 2017-10-23: Allow BulkWriteException to provide an intermediary write result.
 * 2017-10-17: Document negative limit for FindOptions.